jeffpar/pcjs.v1/README.md

 The "gort=debug" command is unnecessary if the server is started with `--debug`; the server always serves uncompiled files when running in debug mode.

-Conversely, if the server is running debug mode but you want to test a compiled version of PCjs, use:
+Conversely, if the server is in debug mode but you want to test a compiled version of PCjs, use:

 	http://localhost:8088/?gort=release